-This course will focus on the major issues and strategies for initiating, building, and managing a family business.
+This course focuses on the major issues and strategies for initiating, building, and managing a family business.
+Issues of succession from one generation to the next are explored in depth.
+Major theories that help to explain family business as different from other forms are included in this course.